San (letter): Sigma and san

 Moreover, a modern re-interpretation of the sound values of the sibilants in Proto-Semitic, and thus in Phoenician, can account for the values of the Greek sibilants with less recourse to "confusion".
-Most significant is the reconstruction of Šin as [s] and thus also the source of the sound value of Sigma; in turn, Samekh is reconstructed as the affricate [ts], which is a better match for the plosive-fricative cluster value [kʰs] of Xi.
+Most significant is the reconstruction of shin as [s] and thus also the source of the sound value of sigma; in turn, Samekh is reconstructed as the affricate [ts], which is a better match for the plosive-fricative cluster value [kʰs] of xi.

-Whereas in early abecedaria, Sigma and San are typically listed as two separate letters in their separate alphabetic positions, each Greek dialect tended to use either San or Sigma exclusively in practical writing.
-The use of San became a characteristic of the Doric dialects of Corinth and neighboring Sikyon, as well as Crete.
-San became largely obsolete by the second half of the fifth century BC, when it was generally replaced by Sigma, although in Crete it continued in use for about a century longer.
-In Sikyon, it was retained as a symbolic mark of the city used on coin inscriptions (just as the likewise archaic Qoppa was used by Corinth, and a special local form of Beta by Byzantium).
+Whereas in early abecedaria, sigma and san are typically listed as two separate letters in their separate alphabetic positions, each Greek dialect tended to use either san or sigma exclusively in practical writing.
+The use of san became a characteristic of the Doric dialects of Corinth and neighboring Sikyon, as well as Crete.
+San became largely obsolete by the second half of the fifth century BC, when it was generally replaced by sigma, although in Crete it continued in use for about a century longer.
+In Sikyon, it was retained as a symbolic mark of the city used on coin inscriptions, in the same way that archaic koppa (Ϙ) was used by Corinth, and a special form of beta by Byzantium).